ml4a/ml4a/utils/README.md

 # Dataset-utils

-Input options
+Input options:

 * `--input_src` either a video (mp4) or directory of images to use as the input source
 * `--max_num_images` cap number of images to use as input (if None, no cap, default None)
 * `--shuffle` shuffle the input images (true) or go in order (false)
 * `--min_dim` skip any image whose width or height are less (default 0)

-Output options
+Output options:

 * `--output_dir` directory to put resulting images into
 * `--pct_test` fraction of output images (0-1) to reserve for testing set (default 0)
 * `--save_mode` "split": separate directories for input/output, "combined": concatenate horizontally, "output_only": save only the resulting outputs
 * `--save_ext` save jpg or png

-Pre-processing and augmentation options
+Pre-processing and augmentation options:

 * `--w` output width (default 256)
 * `--h` output height (default 256)